emrecura11/DesignPatternProject/README.md

 ## Strategy Pattern

-■ We used Strategy Pattern to encapsulate the discount types that vary across the city tours.
+■ I used Strategy Pattern to encapsulate the discount types that vary across the city tours.

 ■ Our system applies the discounts for each city tour and the discount